Amazon EC2 Support

 Once the ClearOS system is up and running, the first thing you need to do is set the root password.
-Out of the box, ClearOS follows the defacto security standard used in Amazon EC2 - SSH login to ec2-user using an SSH key:
+Out of the box, ClearOS follows the defacto security standard used in Amazon EC2 - SSH login to clearos using the SSH key specified in the launch wizard:

 ssh -i my_amazon.pem email@example.com